raselinfo/kong-api-gateaway/docs/README.md

 5. Click on the `Get New Access Token` button.
 Then you will see a keycloak login page.
 Log in with your user credentials.
 Then you will see a popup window with the `access_token`.
-Copy the `access_token` value.
+Copy the `access_token` value and use it.